 What Constitutes Reasonable Care?

 The care that an owner dedicates to their animal to ensure they won’t injure someone may be seen in how the owner keeps their pet.
-Some of the more common ways to show that the owner has taken care with the dog include:
+Some of the more common ways a dog owner can ensure they are taking reasonable care to protect others from harm include:

 - Signs, Chains, and Fences: Even a simple sign such as a “Beware of Dog” plate would be enough to show that the owner has not neglected their duty of care.

-- The Dog’s History: If the dog has a history of being obedient, this may affect what the court sees as reasonable.
-If the dog has a history of aggressive behavior to passers-by, then the liable parties may be negligent for letting their dog roam free.
+- The Dog’s History: If the dog has a history of training and being obedient, this may help establish what the court sees as reasonable.
+If the dog has a history of aggressive behavior toward passersby, then the court may find an owner negligent for letting their dog roam free.